taosdata/TDengine/docs/en/30-enterprise/20-two-replication.md

 ## Introduction

 This section describes the double replicas feature, which is available from TDengine Enterprise 3.3.0.0.
 With this feature, you can create a database with 2 replicas instead of 3, but can still achieve high availability with lower hardware cost.
 The replica number is specified when creating a database.
 If one vnode of a vgroup is down over a period, the remaining vnode will take a special role "AssignedLeader" to continue to provide service.
-A key difference between replica 2 and replica 3 is the number of vnodes: 2 versus 3.
+There are only two vnodes in each vgroup of a database with 2 replicas: Leader vnode and Follower vnode.
+If only the follower vnode is down, the vgroup can continue to server; However, if the leader vnode is down, whether the vgroup can continue to serve depends on the data synchronization state between the vnodes of the vgroup.

 ## Create Database with 2 Replicas